Skip to content

 The producers’ hope was that by harnessing the perpetual physical presence of the Cateran Trail, together with the ancient metaphorical power inherent in pathwalking and path making, the project would act as a catalyst to involve, engage and inspire residents and visitors alike in revaluing this shared inheritance and find new ways to sustain it for future generations.
 That aim of acting as a catalyst was achieved as the Cateran Ecomuseum emerged out of this project and this part of our archive offers you access to a range of material that was produced.

 This section links you to six documents written by the Scottish toponymist (a person who studies place names), Peter McNiven, who was commissioned by the Producers of Cateran’s Common Wealth to research and write up ‘Place Names of the Cateran Trail’.
+Place-names matter.
+They are a window through which we can glimpse Scotland’s past because they contain a large amount of information about such topics as people, the landscape, how that landscape was used, belief, and of course language.

 Stage 1: Blairgowrie to Kirkmichael